 Almost as far as it’s possible to be from the bustle of Dublin and with the natural protection from the Kerry Mountains, you’ll be able to view the stars and constellations in clear view.

 Book a Star Gazing Experience with an expert who’ll be able to inform you what it is that you’re looking at.

 If there’s a chocolate factory in a more spectacular location than this, then I’ll be very surprised!

-Nominated by Failte Ireland as one of ’50 secret destinations of the Wild Atlantic Way’, Skelligs Chocolate have been plying their trade since 1996.
+Nominated by Failte Ireland as one of the ’50 secret destinations of the Wild Atlantic Way’, Skelligs Chocolate has been plying their trade since 1996.